-More Evidence Equality is Good for Business: New Reports Show Support for Non-Discrimination Laws
+More Evidence that Equality is Good for Business: Reports Show Support for Non-Discrimination Laws

 The evidence that LGBT equality is good for business is mounting, according to two new reports released yesterday.
 A poll by Small Business Majority shows two-thirds of small business owners say federal law should prohibit discrimination against LGBT workers and job applicants.